-In case you find any disturbance in the connection while connecting to Roku, you should restart the router device.
+If you find any connection disturbance while connecting to Roku, you should restart the router device.
 This will give enough time for the connection to stabilize and create a strong internet speed.

 Moreover, the router reboots the configurations and start with the default settings.
 Also, look for any other problems in the router, such as a power failure or defective device.

-It is always a good habit to connect your Roku with a trustful internet service provider like the one at your home or office.
+Connecting your Roku with a trustful internet service provider like the one at your home or office is always a good habit.
 You should not combine it with public sources as they can corrupt the internal settings of your device.

 Hence, there can be several connections with a similar name, and it can be a problem for the device.
-Therefore, you have to carefully fill in the exact name of the router that you are looking to connect.
+Therefore, you must carefully fill in the exact name of the router you want to connect.

 If Roku won’t connect to local network, sometimes the problem is related to Roku itself.
 In case you own Roku Express, you can refer to this guide to turn it off properly.
 It can be a possibility that Roku needs a restart for a stable connection with the WiFi.
 The steps to restart Roku are quite simple:

-- First, open the system tab available in the settings menu of the device.
+- First, open the system tab available in the device’s settings menu.

 - You will find a restart button, click on it and Roku will take a couple of minutes to restart.